mouseless-eth/Speedrun-Ethernaut-In-Foundry/19_AlienCodex/README.md

 ```console
 cast storage $LEVEL_ADDRESS 1
 ```
-output
+output :
 ```
 0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 ```

-##### 3. calculting attack parameters to modify storage slot 0
+##### 3. Calculating attack parameters to modify storage slot 0
-now that the length of `codex` is equal to the size of the contract storage, we can use the function `revise(uint,bytes32)` to modify any storage slot
+now that the length of `codex` is equal to the size of the contract storage, we can use the function `revise(uint,bytes32)` to modify any storage slot.

 we know that the `owner` variable is located at storage slot 0, we have to provide an index to `revise(uint,bytes32)` such that it will overflow the maximal length of `codex` and point to storage slot 0.

-calculation of index revise_index to cause an overflow to storage slot 0
+calculation of index **revise_index** to cause an overflow to storage slot 0

 ```
 codex_memory_address = keccak256(bytes32(1))

 revise_index = 2^256 - codex_memory_address
 ```

-to quickly calcualte revise_index, open remix and run the following contract
+to quickly calculate **revise_index**, open remix and run the following contract

 ```
 // SPDX-License-Identifier: GPL-3.0